razouq/web-coding-challenge-shops-backend/README.md

 each line the shops.json file inside resources folder, is a json object which represents a shop, the first time you run the app it will parse this file and store every shop in the H2 database (a relational database management system written in Java)

+## User Stories
+- As a User, I can sign up using my username & password
+- As a User, I can sign in using my username & password
+- As a User, I can display the list of shops sorted by distance (paginated)
+- As a User, I can like a shop, so it can be added to my preferred shops (liked shops shouldn’t be displayed on the main page)
+- As a User, I can dislike a shop, so it won’t be displayed within “Nearby Shops” list during the next 2 hours
+- As a User, I can display the list of preferred shops (paginated)
+- As a User, I can remove a shop from my preferred shops list

 ## API
 ### base URL